-Clever also offers eligible buyers Clever Cash Back — a check for 0.5% of their home sale price after closing.
-If you buy a $400,000 home with a Clever agent, you’ll get a check for $2,000, which will definitely come in handy when you’re moving to a new place.
+Clever also offers eligible buyers Clever Cash Back — a check after closing.
+If you buy a $400,000 home with a Clever agent, you’ll get a check, which will definitely come in handy when you’re moving to a new place.

 ⛔️ Website is glitchy and outdated

 While most websites are automatically customized based on the location data you’ve entered, FastExpert displays strange results for random locales.
 For example, one shopper based in North Carolina saw site results customized for Tacoma, WA and San Antonio, TX.

 We encountered many broken links on the site and search boxes that didn’t work.
 FastExpert’s inability to maintain a functional website didn’t instill confidence in our shoppers.